Plasma that contains a higher concentration of platelets (generally 6-8 x baseline).

 Patients encounter minimal to moderate discomfort.
 All attempts at reducing pain are taken with ice application, topical numbing creams, and local nerve blocks.
 Dependent on the location of PRP administration, pain symptoms will vary.

-No. Since PRP is a by-product of your own blood re-administered into your body, it is unlikely for you to develop a reaction from use.
+No. The solution is a by-product of your own blood re-administered into your body, it is unlikely for you to develop a reaction from use.